The possible values of critical points between varieties of lattices: The chain diagram of a lattice

 Let $P\in \IC(\cC)-\set{\top}$.
 If $P=\emptyset$, then~$A_P=\set{0,1}$ is finite.
 If $P=\set{C}$, then~$A_P=C$ is finite.
 If $P=\set{C,D}$, with $\lh(C)=2=\lh(D)$ or~$C\subseteq D$, the lattice~$A_P$ generated by~$C\cup D$ is finite and distributive.
 Hence~$A_P$ is finite and distributive for each $P<\top$ in $\IC(\cC)$.

-\begin{remark} Use the objects and notations of Definition~\ref{D:chaindia}.
-Let~$\cK$ be a class of bounded lattices, assume that $L$ and all bounded lattices generated by two elements (see Figure~\ref{F:lat-AQ}) belong to~$\cK$.
-Then~$\vec A$ is a diagram in~$\cK$. \end{remark}
+\begin{remark} Let~$\cK$ be a class of bounded lattices, assume that $L$ and all bounded lattices generated by two elements (see Figure~\ref{F:lat-AQ}) belong to~$\cK$.
+Let~$K$ be a spanning full partial sublattice of~$L$, then the chain diagram of~$K$ in~$L$ is a diagram in $\cK$. \end{remark}

 \begin{remark} Let $\vec A=\famm{A_i,f_{i,j}}{i\le j\text{ in }I}$ be a diagram indexed by a poset~$I$, let $\vec\bB=\famm{\bB_i,\bgg_{i,j}}{i\le j\text{ in }I}$ be a partial lifting of $\Conc\circ\vec A$.
 We can assume that $\CG\circ\vec\bB=\Conc\circ\vec A$ (cf. \cite[Remark~6.15]{G3}).
 Let $i<j$ in~$I$, let $x,y$ in~$A_i$, let $x',y'$ in~$B_i$, assume that $\delta_{\bB_i}(x',y')=\Theta_{A_i}(x,y)$.
 Then: